 Phone: (816) 584-6290

-The award letter will list the types of financial aid you can expect to receive based on your financial need under federal guidelines.
-The types of aid awarded, are a result of scholarships, grants, work-study, and loans that you are eligible to receive at the time you applied.
+The award notification will list the types of financial aid you can expect to receive based on your financial need under federal guidelines.
+The types of aid awarded could include scholarships, grants, work-study, and loans that you are eligible to receive at the time you applied.

 Login to the MyPark portal to review your financial assistance.
 You must either accept or decline each aid type awarded.

 If you are selected for verification, you will be requested to submit specific additional documents that will be evaluated prior to you receiving your award.How much financial aid will I receive?

 Based on the information you provide on the Free Application for Federal Aid and the Request for Financial Aid, our financial aid specialists will prepare your financial aid package.
 This package may combine loans, grants, work-study or scholarships.

 Using an established formula (financial need = COA - EFC) which is a result of the cost of attending (COA) Park University, minus your expected family contribution (EFC), determines your financial need.
 Your financial need is what can be met in terms of gift-aid and self-help aid.
 The expected family contribution (EFC) is the result of your processed FAFSA and is your expected contribution towards your own education.Example:

 |Expected Family Contribution||-1,500|

 Park University will then try and meet the remaining $8,500 in financial need with your financial aid package that combines loans, grants, work-study, or scholarships.

 Financial aid eligibility is based on the number of hours you are enrolled during each enrollment period.
 If you drop or add a class after your financial aid award is created, your award will be reviewed prior to aid disbursement to determine if the aid offered must be changed.